Applying to the MA or MPP for Stanford Alumni and Seniors

-To ensure that your application for the Stanford MPP degree is completed correctly, it is important that you thoroughly review both the information below as well as that found on the Stanford Office of Graduate Admissions website.
+To ensure that your application for the Stanford MA or MPP degree is completed correctly, it is important that you thoroughly review both the information below as well as that found on the Stanford Office of Graduate Admissions website.

 To Apply: Complete the online application found on the Stanford Office of Graduate Admissions website.